s3stat/s3stat-secure-setup-universal/README.md

 This is a tool to configure Cloudfront and Amazon S3 endpoints for logging and reporting with [S3stat].

 For more information about the tool, visit the [Download] page.
+There is also a [Windows Version] of this tool.

 ## Building and Running